Hwang Wang-hsiang

-Hwang Wang-hsiang (黃萬翔 (Huáng Wànxiáng)) is a Taiwanese politician.
+Hwang Wang-hsiang (黃萬翔 (Huáng Wànxiáng)) is a Taiwanese economist.
 He currently serves as the Deputy Minister of the National Development Council of the Executive Yuan since 22 January 2014.

-Early life
+Education

 Hwang obtained his master's degree in architecture and urban planning from Chinese Culture University in 1984 and doctoral degree in land economics from National Chengchi University in 1994.